simon8029/canechair.snippets/README.md

 ***

-Snippets for javascript full stack development on VS Code.
+Snippets for javascript full stack development with "VS Code".

 <del>Currently focus on Angular, Express, NodeJs, Mongoose, MongoDB, Mongoose (so called ME(A)N Stack. but anyway, others are on the road).